 Ladies and Gentlemen, place your bets.

-When I told my husband I was taking a bookmaking class, he asked if I was studying to be a Bookie!
-Perhaps "bookbinding class" would have been more accurate.
+have been more accurate.
 The instructor of this class is Melissa Hackmann, who is a wonderful, energetic and inspiring artist and teacher.
 Check her out at http://mphackmann.blogspot.com/

 For my final project in bookbinding class, I made this crazy field journal.
 The cover is made from polymer clay which I rolled out in a pasta machine and stamped with a linoleum block that I had carved.
 I then painted it with a copper paint and put a patina wash on it.
 It's bound in the coptic style and incorporates my fossil collagraphs that were printed with and without ink.
 The story is of two paleontologists on a hunt for Therizinosaurus dinosaur bones.
-As you can see, the author is unfortunately eaten at the end of the story.
-My classmates looked at me with a new respect (or was that fear in their eyes?)after I presented this book!

 Tuesday, March 3, 2009